Alejogb1/job-board/blog-data/can-carrierwave-upload-files-to-both-aws-s3-and-google-cloud-storage-concurrently.md

 id: "can-carrierwave-upload-files-to-both-aws-s3-and-google-cloud-storage-concurrently"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I’ve certainly encountered scenarios requiring multi-cloud file storage, and the challenge with CarrierWave, when aiming for simultaneous uploads to both AWS S3 and Google Cloud Storage (GCS), isn't exactly straightforward but it's certainly manageable.
 It's less about inherent limitations in CarrierWave and more about how you configure and orchestrate the process.
-In short, CarrierWave itself isn’t built for *concurrent* writes to multiple cloud providers using its standard interfaces.
+In short, CarrierWave itself isn’t built for _concurrent_ writes to multiple cloud providers using its standard interfaces.
 However, with a bit of creative configuration and careful use of callbacks, you can achieve the desired outcome without resorting to complex hacks.

 My experience with this stems from a project a few years back where we had a hybrid infrastructure, partly on AWS and partly on Google Cloud, and we needed all user-uploaded files mirrored across both platforms for redundancy and application specific needs.
 We explored the native capabilities of several file upload libraries before ultimately crafting our own solution around CarrierWave’s flexible nature.